About this guide

 - Doing some gardening.

-- Walking to the shop instead of getting the bus.
+- Making your own way to the shop instead of getting the bus.

 - Doing some jobs around the house, like hoovering.